Find Affordable College Courses

 Hanover, NH

-Dartmouth College did quite well in this year’s ranking of the best value schools for natural resources and conservation students.
-It came in at #10 on the list.
-Located in the town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.
+Dartmouth College ranked #10 on this year’s Best Value Natural Resources & Conservation Schools in the New England Region list.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at Dartmouth are $60,648 per year.
+The average tuition and fees for an out-of-state undergraduate student at Dartmouth are $60,648 a year.
 The average amount in student loans that natural resources and conservation majors at Dartmouth take out is $13,260.

 Dartmouth not only placed well in our value ranking, but it is also #3 on our Best Natural Resources & Conservation Schools in the New England Region list.